metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/fasta-like/_index.md

     TAGC AGCT GCTA
 ```

-The 4mer indices of both the sequences can be compared together as follows:
+The 4mer indices of sequences A and B can then be compared as follows:

 {{< mermaid class="workflow">}}
 graph LR